system-transparency/stfe/doc/api.md

 such promise: a Signed Debug Info (SDI) is an intent to log because the submitter is authorized to do so and the entry appears to be valid.
 It will be merged into the log's Merkle tree as soon as possible on a best-effort basis.
-If an unexpected delay is encountered, the submitter can present the issued SFI to the log operator (who can then investigate the underlying reason further).
+If an unexpected delay is encountered, the submitter can present the issued SDI to the log operator (who can then investigate the underlying reason further).
 ```
 struct {